How To Unpivot Excel Data

 This will prompt Excel to open the Power Query Editor.
 Once in the Power Query Editor, we’re going to right-click on the “Name” column and select “Unpivot Other Columns.”

-Once in the Power Query Editor, right-click on the “Name” column and select “Unpivot Other Columns”
+How to prompt Excel to open the Power Query Editor.
+Once in the Power Query Editor, we’re going to right-click on the “Name” column and select “Unpivot Other Columns.”

 Upon doing so, you’ll now notice that the data is in the format that we want—a separate column has been created for the months and for the test scores.
 Now, all we have to do is re-name these new columns by right-clicking on the top of the columns.